 “Over Time, My Stored-Up Anger Exploded.”

 “How well I did in school became the standard by which I judged myself; it was a performance that had to be perfect.
 When I did not meet my own expectations, I blamed myself, and my self-esteem plummeted.”
-How one man overcame his growing anger problem.
+How one man with ADHD overcame his growing anger problem.

 When I was a teen, I didn’t know that I had ADHD.
 I did know that I daydreamed a lot and had to work harder than everyone else to succeed at anything.
 I wondered why other people could accomplish things more easily than I could.
 I was driven to do well, and, most of the time, I overcame my weaknesses.